nevillejackson/Unix/antiX/antiX25Xfce.md

    `#PreferredTechnologies = `
    Replace this with
    `PreferredTechnologies = ethernet,wifi`
- Then `dinitctl start connmand` and it hangs for a minute and interface eth0 coes up, then it times out and eth0 goes down again.
+ Then `dinitctl start connmand` and it hangs for a minute and interface eth0 comes up, then it times out and eth0 goes down again.
  - /etc/connman/main.conf has
    `#OnlineCheckMode = one-shot`  and that is the default replace with